 Iguanas have a fourth invisible weapon: salmonella.
 Unlike their claws, teeth, and tail this danger is hidden and that makes it all the more dangerous.

 Since they carry the salmonella bacteria directly on their skin they spread it all over their enclosure.
-This means you have to be careful when handling your iguana or their cage and clean yourself frequently when handling them.
+This means you have to be careful when handling them or their cage and clean yourself frequently when interacting with them directly or indirectly.

 Remedying and preventing the dangers of iguanas